 - Available to support an internship, where relevant, with an additional $500.

-Round 5 of the RRES program opened on 1 March 2021.
-There are 700 scholarships available for students commencing study at any time during the 2021 academic calendar year.
+Round 6 of the RRES program is now open for students commencing study at any time during the 2022 academic calendar year.

-Information and applications for the scholarships are through the Queensland Tertiary Admissions Centre (QTAC).
+Information and applications for RRES scholarships are through the Queensland Tertiary Admissions Centre (QTAC).

 Indigenous students from remote and regional areas